google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 var annualCol = ee.ImageCollection.fromImages(annualList);
 ```

-**Note** that MODIS cloud masking can influence results.
-If there are a number
-of sequentially masked image pixel observations (clouds, poor quality), the
-actual date of the first observation with zero percent snow cover may be earlier
-than identified in the image time series.
-Regional patterns may be less
-influenced by this bias than local results.
-For local results, please inspect
-image masks to understand their influence on the dates near snowmelt timing.

 ## Data summary and visualization

 The following are a series of examples for how to display and explore the